k2view-academy/K2View-Academy/articles/39_fabric_catalog/10_catalog_settings.md

 # Catalog Settings

-The purpose of the Settings screen in the Catalog is to configure various rules used by the Catalog.
-The Catalog includes the built-in rules defined on the product level.
+The purpose of the Settings screen in the Catalog application is to view and edit the rules used by the Catalog.
+The Catalog includes the built-in rules for profiling and masking.
 These rules can be updated to fit the Project's needs.

 This article includes the following sections: